ProCreations-Official/HuggingMCP/README.md

 **Happy prompting with HuggingMCP!** 🤗✨

-*Now Claude can be your AI pair programmer for all things Hugging Face with 17 powerful tools!*
+*Now Claude can be your AI pair programmer for all things Hugging Face with 23 powerful tools including Pull Requests!*